mfkimbell/aws-basic-ai-image-generation/README.md

 Usage:
 - Triggered by events containing a 'prompt' parameter.
-- Designed to handle movie poster design requests via API Gateway or other event sources.
+- Designed to handle image design requests via API Gateway or other event sources.

 # Lambda Function 2: Text Generation